codio-content/Flode-Introduction_to_Flode/.guides/content/Editing-charts-2d69.md

 You can select multiple blocks in either of these ways

 - Press the shift key and then start dragging the mouse.
 All completely surounded blocks will be selectd when you release the mouse.
-- Click on one block, then press the Ctrl (Mac Cmd)key and click of additional blocks.
+- Click on one block, then press the Ctrl (Mac Cmd) key and click on additional blocks.

 To deselect blocks, click on the background.